obioma-nduka/taito/README.md

 ## Overview

 Taito is a full-stack web application designed to connect freelancers and customers.
-As of 06:34 PM EEST on Tuesday, May 13, 2025, Taito allows users to register as customers or freelancers, log in to access role-specific dashboards, create gigs (freelancers only), and search for available gigs (customers only).
+Taito allows users to register as customers or freelancers, log in to access role-specific dashboards, create gigs (freelancers only), and search for available gigs (customers only).
 The platform features a modern, responsive user interface with a teal-and-gray color scheme, enhanced with Google Fonts (Roboto and Poppins).
-Security is implemented through token-based authentication, and data is stored in a MySQL database.
+Security is implemented through token-based authentication, and data is hosted on Google Cloud SQL with a free trial.
+The frontend is deployed on Vercel’s free Hobby plan.

 ## Features